DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

     http://www.kbdedit.com/manual/low_level_vk_list.html
     https://msdn.microsoft.com/en-us/library/ms927178.aspx
     https://msdn.microsoft.com/en-us/library/windows/desktop/dd375731(v=vs.85).aspx

 * "Anti-madness tips" for PKL (by user Eraicos and me):
     - AHK v1.0 script files need to be ANSI encoded.
 They don't support special letters well.
         - The current PKL_eD AHK v1.1-Unicode supports scripts in UTF-8 w/ BOM (but not without BOM!?).
-    - PKL .ini files may be UTF-8 encoded.
-With or without BOM?
+    - PKL .ini files may be UTF-8 encoded, with or without BOM.
+Source .ahk files should be UTF-8-BOM?
         - For safety, don't use end-of-line comments in the .ini files?
 OK in layout.ini (because of tab parsing).
-        - With PKL_eD end-of-line comments should be safe now!
+        - With PKL_eD end-of-line comments are safe!
     - In layout.ini:
         - Always use tabs as separators in layout.ini, including between a VK code and 'VirtualKey'.
         - The CapsLock key should have scan code 'CapsLock' instead of SC03A?
 Why?